Emory Speer: Later career

 Following his departure from Congress, Speer resumed private practice in Atlanta, Georgia from 1883 to 1885.
 He was the United States Attorney for the Northern District of Georgia from 1883 to 1885.

 Federal judge and law dean

 Speer was nominated by President Chester A. Arthur on January 19, 1885, to a seat on the United States District Court for the Southern District of Georgia vacated by Judge John Erskine.
 He was confirmed by the United States Senate on February 18, 1885, and received his commission the same day.
 His service terminated on December 13, 1918, due to his death in Macon, Georgia.
 He was the last federal judge in active service to have been appointed by President Arthur.
-He was interred in Riverside Cemetery in Macon.

 During his tenure, Judge Speer heard civil rights cases, and became unpopular in the white community for holding that federal law permitted protection of African Americans.
+In November, 1888, he wrote a letter to President-elect Benjamin Harrison and asked him for the enforcement of African-American rights during his term.
 During his federal judicial service, Speer also served as dean of Mercer University Law School in Macon from 1893 to 1918.

+Death

+Speer died at a Macon hospital on December 13, 1918, around 9 PM at the age of 70 after reportedly being ill for three weeks.
+He was apparently supposed to be moved to a Baltimore hospital for continued treatment, but his condition worsened too much for the trip.
+He was buried at Riverside Cemetery in Macon, Bibb County, Georgia.